Morgan Stanley Maintains Sphere Entertainment Co - (SPHR) Equal-Weight Recommendation

 What are Other Shareholders Doing?

-ARGFX - Ariel Fund Investor Class holds 2,692K shares representing 7.79% ownership of the company.
-In it's prior filing, the firm reported owning 2,727K shares, representing a decrease of 1.28%.
-The firm increased its portfolio allocation in SPHR by 20.48% over the last quarter.
+ARGFX - Ariel Fund Investor Class holds 2,529K shares representing 7.32% ownership of the company.
+In it's prior filing, the firm reported owning 2,692K shares, representing a decrease of 6.44%.
+The firm decreased its portfolio allocation in SPHR by 57.51% over the last quarter.

 Price T Rowe Associates holds 2,144K shares representing 6.20% ownership of the company.
 In it's prior filing, the firm reported owning 2,020K shares, representing an increase of 5.78%.
 The firm decreased its portfolio allocation in SPHR by 54.44% over the last quarter.